 where car is the coefficient converting Gt of carbon into Gt of CO2., while equation (104) can be easily derived from equation (93) and the second column of Table 3.

-[A.13] Circular economy innovations
+[A.13] Circular Economy Innovations

 The label ‘circular economy’ (CE) denotes a set of policies and practices that aim at reusing, repairing, sharing, and recycling products and resources to create a closed-loop system, thus minimizing waste, pollution and CO2 emissions.
 A simple way to introduce a CE innovation in the model above is to consider a 5-industry economy, in which the first four industries produce standard goods and services and waste management, whereas the fifth industry deals with waste recycling.